 From Chinese New Year to Deepavali, here’s your guide to Singapore’s annual cultural celebrations.
-Plan your holiday wisely and be rewarded with special sights and sounds that you otherwise might not get to see on an ordinary day!

 One of the country’s major holidays, Chinese New Year marks the first day of the first month of the Chinese lunar calendar.
-The dates of Chinese New Year are different every year as they follow the lunar cycle, but generally fall between January and February.
+The dates of Chinese New Year differ every year as they follow the lunar cycle, but generally fall between January and February.
 Chinese New Year practices include gathering family members for a reunion dinner and giving away ang bao (red packets containing money).

 There’s also the Chingay Parade, a grand display of the country’s multicultural heritage with visually stunning highlights like majestic floats and stilt walkers.

 In January or February, there’s also the Hindu festival, Thaipusam.
-During this period, devotees gather to seek blessings and fulfill their vows in this amazing spectacle, which starts from Sri Srinivasa Perumal Temple on Serangoon Road and ends at Layan Sithi Vinayagar Temple on Keong Saik Road.
+During this period, devotees gather to seek blessings and fulfil their vows in this amazing spectacle, which starts from Sri Srinivasa Perumal Temple on Serangoon Road and ends at Layan Sithi Vinayagar Temple on Keong Saik Road.

-Occurring every September is the Chinese Mid-Autumn Festival, which marks the end of the Autumn harvest.
+Occurring every September is the Chinese Mid-Autumn Festival, which traditionally marks the end of the Autumn harvest.
 When night falls, families gather in places like Chinatown and Chinese Garden to feast on mooncakes, a traditional pastry which comes in a variety of flavours.
 During this festival, children carry and parade their lanterns with their families and friends.